vivek-bombatkar/Generative-AI-Learning-Notes/00-LLM-Basics.md

 | 200K token context window | The model has a **200,000-token context window**, meaning it can handle up to 200,000 tokens in memory for a single input/output session.
 This includes both the input tokens and output tokens, allowing the model to "remember" a long conversation or document. |

-# the factors to consider when selecting a language model.
+## The factors to consider when selecting a language model.

 | Factor | Description |
 |--------|-------------|